maxalmonte14/blog/en/20181004php-collections-version-1-is-released.md

 ### Post-credits

 I put a lot of effort in building PHPCollections, if you come from the Java/C# world I hope you like it, if you're a pure PHP developer I hope you like it too!
 And if you haven't work with collections before I hope you give it a try.
-Thanks for staying at this point!
+Thanks for staying this long!